openshift/ansible-service-broker/docs/specs/broker-ci.md

 Should Jenkins be run in the OpenShift Cluster?

 ## Tools
-There are multiple tools availble to use for CI: Travis and Jenkins.
+There are multiple tools available to use for CI: Travis and Jenkins.

 Travis CI will be used for the simpler and less robust CI.
 It will test a provision and bind of an app using code a PR introduces.